 Circuito di Mellaha Tripoli

 Rarely became a circuit that has existed such a short time so famous as the circuit of Tripoli in Libya, then a colony of Fascist Italy.
-This page tells about the arise of the circuit, the Grand Prix of Tripoli, and what happened with it after World War Two.
+This page tells about the arise of the circuit, the Tripoli Grand Prix, and what happened with it after World War Two.

 The first time a Grand Prix was held in Libya, which was an Italian protectorate from 1912 till 1942, was in 1925.
 It was held at a slow "Monaco style" street circuit, near the capital Tripoli, which was not very popular by public and drivers.